Retro Chart SVG

 Introduce subtle misalignments, slight rotation offsets, or textured edges to simulate the charming imprecision of pre-digital production methods.

-Design Tips for Retro Chart
+Design tips for Retro Chart

 1